New Year’s resolutions. We’ve all made them, but–real talk–how often have you kept them?

 3. Swear Less

 Could your ability to string together cuss words make a sailor blush?
 If you’re looking to clean up your language, consider putting together a swear jar.

 To make matters more interesting, make the money you put in the jar go towards something for your pup, like a luxurious new bed or a fancy new toy.

 You know those aforementioned dogs who visit senior centers and hospitals?
 If your pooch is social, they could be one of those dogs!

 There are tons of pet therapy programs you can sign up for so your dog can bring a little joy into another person’s life.
 You know how awesome your dog is, so why not spread the love?

 5. Make New Friends

-Are you planning on making any New Year’s resolutions for 2019?
-If so, what are they, and is your pup involved?
+Are you planning on making any New Year’s resolutions for 2020?
+Is your pup involved?
 Let us know in the comments below!